open/close all folders

 - "Better When You're Big" is a very memorable villain song that has a simple but killer piano beat with backing horns.
 Probably the best villain song in the series.

 - "Stand Tough" is another villain song, this time for resident Jerkass Mr. Threehorn.
-It's very close to rock and roll.
+It's featured, believe it or not, on a Guitar Hero game.

 - "Who Needs You" is pretty funny, and was probably meant more for the parents watching than the kids.
 The two villains almost seem like a disgruntled sitcom couple, openly expressing their dislike of each other with some legitimately stinging zingers.
 Given that these two villains spew a lot of classic TV references over the course of the movie, this was probably intentional.

-- "All Sorts" is a lovely ballad that has an unusually rich melody by direct-to-DVD standards and some surprisingly good lyrics.
+- "All Sorts" is a strong anti-racism statement which has an unusually rich melody by direct-to-DVD standards.

 The Land Before Time "Theme" era (films 5-7)